Table of Contents

 Defect Root Cause Analysis

-Root cause analysis is an important part of the defect triage process.
+Root cause analysis is an integral part of the defect management process.
 It involves identifying the underlying cause of a defect, so that it can be addressed and resolved.
-There are many techniques that can be used to perform root cause analysis, including:
+Many techniques can be used to perform root cause analysis, including:

 - Code Review: Reviewing the code associated with a defect can help identify the root cause of the issue.